lemanschik/web-module/README.md

-# web-modules
+# web-modules with the vite loader
-A Web Module Loader can also be used in WInterCG Standard Supporting Runtimes We stoped working on our loader at present at try to integrate into the vite ecosystem as it follows already many of our concepts.
+We stoped working on our loader at present and try to integrate into the vite ecosystem as it follows already many of our concepts.
-As most people understand the vite concepts and they get teached even if the people do not know what they are doing that is a good thing
+As most people understand the vite concepts and they get teached even if the people do not know what they are doing that is a good thing.

 when we improve the vite ecosystem with a git plugin for input we are near done with deprecation of nodejs.